wildart/Cocaine.jl/README.md

 ```

 ## Note
-All data received from service is packed in msgpack format.
+All data sent to and received from service is msgpacked.

 ## Links
 [Cocaine PaaS project](https://github.com/cocaine/)